GiantSpaceRobot/tsRNAsearch/README.md

 * CD-HIT was used to extract representative sequences from all ncRNA sequences.
 The ncRNA STAR database was built using these representative sequences.
 * The STAR output (SAM file) is processed in such a way that all reads mapping to multiple database sequences from the same ncRNA species (e.g. read maps to multiple Proline-CCC genes) are collapsed into a single SAM entry.
 This single SAM entry is thereby considered a single-mapping read and is not removed by downstream processing steps.

+### Adding additional species
+You can add any species you want with relatively little effort.
+Click [here](https://github.com/GiantSpaceRobot/tsRNAsearch_add-new-species) for more information.

 ## Contributors
 * Paul Donovan, PhD